TanUkkii007/akka-cluster-custom-downing/README.md

 It is because the oldest member is uniquely determined by all members even if gossip is not converged, while different leader might be viewed by members under gossip unconvergence.

-Downside of the oldest based downing strategy is lost of downing function when the oldest member itself fails.
+Downside of the oldest based downing strategy is loss of downing functionality when the oldest member itself fails.
+If `down-if-alone` is set to be true, such scenario can be avoided because the secondary oldest member will down the oldest member if the oldest member get unreachable alone.

 ### QuorumLeaderAutoDowning